Posted in Premises Liability on April 16, 2019

 If you suffered a premises-related accident or injury somewhere other than on recreational property, you may still have grounds to file a claim against the owner for negligence.
 A slip and fall in a shopping center, for example, could result in owner liability.
 To prove a premises liability claim, you or your attorney would have to demonstrate that the owner owed you a duty of care, breached this duty, and caused your accident.
 Owners of non-recreational properties owe certain standards of care to visitors.
 Breaching these standards can result in liability for visitor injuries.

 Unfortunately, unless an exception to the Recreational Property Act applies to your premises accident case, you may not have the right to seek monetary damages from the property owner.
 The owner will evade liability even if his or her negligence contributed to your accident.
 Even a school can escape liability for a playground accident, if the school opens the playground to public use.
-It is important to work with an attorney after an accident on a property you were using recreationally.
+It is important to work with an Atlanta personal injury attorney after an accident on a property you were using recreationally.
 An attorney can examine the facts of your case and help you understand whether you have grounds for a lawsuit.

 COVID-19 Update: Lawyers and staff are working both remotely and in the office to provide the best legal representation to our clients.
 If you need assistance, please call or contact us.
 We can do consultations over the phone or on a video conference.
 For referring attorneys, we’re still open for business and want to discuss partnering with you on your cases.